For Loops (Iteration)

 def remove(c: str, cs: str) -> str:

-""" Return the string with all instances of c removed from cs.
+""" Return the string obtained by removing all instances

 Precondition: